 To Prepare the Ingredients

-- Remove the tough core of the cabbage leaves.
-Then, cut the leaves into pieces about 1 inch (2.5 cm) square.
+- Remove the tough core of 2–3 leaves green cabbage.
+Then, cut the leaves into pieces that are 1 inch (2.5 cm) square.

-- Peel the carrot and cut it into thin slabs.
-Then, julienne them into strips 2 inches (5 cm) long.
+- Peel 2 inches carrot and cut it into thin slabs.
+Then, julienne the slabs into thin strips 2 inches (5 cm) long.

 - Preheat a large frying pan over medium heat.
-When the pan is hot, add the oil and spread it evenly.
-Add the pork and stir-fry.
+When the pan is hot, add 1 Tbsp neutral oil and distribute it evenly.
+Add the pork belly and stir-fry.

 - Add the onion slices and stir-fry until tender.